Best Free PDF Tools in 2026 - Full Comparison

 The 15 MB limit sounds reasonable until you're dealing with the files that most commonly need compression: multi-page scanned documents, Canva exports, and PowerPoint-to-PDF conversions.
 These regularly run 20-50 MB before any processing.
 PDFCrush has no size ceiling - the only limit is your device's memory.

 Batch operations on iLovePDF require an account.
-For someone running through a folder of files, that means signing up before getting started.
+For someone running through a folder of files - say, merging a stack of scanned receipts into one document, or splitting a 200-page report into chapters - that means signing up before getting started.
 PDFCrush requires no account for any workflow, including processing files back-to-back.

 Bottom line: PDFCrush for larger files and privacy. iLovePDF is a solid choice for files under 15 MB and has a particularly clean UI for simple one-off tasks.